 From a search engines perspective, product descriptions offer ‘search bots’ the opportunity to fully understand product pages.
-As they can’t read images, ‘search bots’ use content to contextualise each and every page and therefore appreciate detailed product descriptions.
+As they can’t read images (they only see ALT text), ‘search bots’ use content to contextualise each and every page and therefore appreciate detailed product descriptions.
 Deeply understanding product pages allows search engines to show search results that meet the need of targeted search queries.
-Google’s latest Panda algorithm update specifically mentioned that rank results are now heavily influenced by unique and valuable content – something with the search engine likes to see on every product page!
+Google’s latest Panda algorithm update specifically mentioned that rank results are now heavily influenced by unique and valuable content – something that all search engine likes to see on every product page!
 Filling your product descriptions with manufacturer numbers, SKU codes and copied catalogue content, unfortunately, won’t cut the mustard in helping your website’s SEO.

 Product description guidelines

 When it comes to getting down and dirty with writing descriptions for your products remember, writing something is better than nothing!
 The worst thing you could possibly do is to not write anything at all or show boring copy from your supplier.
 Leaving product pages thin on content will definitely result in poor search rankings and may even lead to a Google penalty.
 You may be thinking… ‘but I’ve 2,000 products on my website, that’s going to take me a lifetime!’ – writing product descriptions isn’t a quick process, but their value is unprecedented.
 Breaking down the writing process into manageable chunks for you and your team is the best way to tackle this important task.
 We’ve put our heads together here at Marketing Labs HQ to outline some writing guidelines for when you create product descriptions.

 At a minimum, write product description bullet points for all your products